 As we have already established, a professional email signature serves many purposes besides introducing you to your email recipients.

-As such, you miss out on the opportunity to connect with and engage your recipients if your own signature is sub-par.
+As such, you miss out on the opportunity to connect with and engage your recipients if your signature is subpar.
+That’s why knowing how to create a professional email signature is so important — it ensures your sign-off leaves a lasting impression.

 With this in mind, let’s take a look at the components of a professional email signature and how to leverage them appropriately.